AnamAhmed03/student_performace_app/README.md

 Raw CSV → Data Ingestion → Data Transformation → Model Training → Evaluation → Save Best Model
 ```

+## Deployment
+The project is also compatible with deployment on AWS Elastic Beanstalk using the Python platform.
+To deploy this project on AWS Elastic Beanstalk (Python platform), include a .ebextensions/python.config file in root directory.

 ---

 ## Code Execution